analyticascent/confounder/criteria/minwage.md

 &nbsp;

-12) **Arbitrary Focus:** Many studies faily to take into account all the factors listed above in terms of their *combined* effect overall, as well as after enough time has passed for any given wage increase (especially those phased in over time) to impact labor markets.
+12) **Arbitrary Focus:** Many studies fail to take into account all the factors listed above in terms of their *combined* effect overall, as well as after enough time has passed for any given wage increase (especially those phased in over time) to impact labor markets.
 For example, someone might pick *one thing* from this list and insist it's absurd that it alone could be significant.